gitbls/sdm/Docs/Detailed-Installation-Guide.md

 ### Examples

-Install the latest released branch into the default directory (/usr/local/sdm)
+Install the latest release into the default directory (/usr/local/sdm)

 	sudo /path/to/EZsdmInstaller

-Install the latest released branch into a specific directory
+Install the latest release into a specific directory

 	sudo /path/to/EZsdmInstaller "" /usr/local/zsdm